rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-020/index.md

 ![Gamedev meetup poster](gamedev-meetup.png)

-The second Rust Gamedev Meetup happened in February.
+The third Rust Gamedev Meetup happened in March.
 It was an opportunity for developers to show off what Rust projects they've been working on in the game ecosystem.
 Developers showed off game engine demos, in-game playthroughs, tooling, and more.
 You can watch the recording of the meetup [here on